 No matter which type of facility you live in, you’ll be surrounded by people who have also made commitments to recovery and sobriety.
 Here, you can pick up habits that will serve you for the rest of your life.

 But these two homes come with key differences.
-Most importantly, halfway houses are made for people leaving jails or prisons.
-These people don’t choose to live in a halfway house.
-Instead, they’re forced to live here.
+Most importantly, halfway houses are made for people leaving jails or prisons, although people in recovery who haven’t been incarcerated also tend to use this term interchangeably for transitional housing.

 By contrast, people choose to live in sober living homes to protect their sobriety.